ommgh/juspay/README.md

 * **@shadcn/ui** — Accessible, customizable UI components
 * **Bun** — Fast package manager & dev environment

+## Navigation
+* Click the e-Commerce item in the sidebar to expand the dropdown, then select Orders to open the Orders page

 ---

 ## Project Structure